 Gemma is a specialist Occupational Therapist & Assistive Technology Consultant that has comes to TOM: Melbourne with a challenge from one of her clients.
 On a standard laptop, the power button is either too small or out of reach for her client.
 Gemma would like a device that can help her client turn a computer on.

-The team used 3D printing and simple programming to create a device with an ‘electronic finger’ that can be alerted to turn on the computer.
+The team used 3D printing and simple programming to create a device with an ‘electronic finger’ that can turn on the computer when activated.
 The device is portable and can be attached to any computer.

 TOM: Melbourne are unable to advise on the suitability of any design or device for your personal situation, however if you have general questions relating to the instructions or documentation, please contact us via our email: email@example.com

 There is no digital product file available for download at this time.
 If you would like more information or believe this is an error, please email us at firstname.lastname@example.org